bresleveloper/SPXF-EX-assJsCss/README.md

 # add-css-js-ti-site

+## Great Example for item create/add/update
+in `customFiles for coupons/CustomSiteScript.js`

 ## Set your site
 Change paths in:
-* NOT NEEDED - `config/write-manifests.json` cdn path to your site and build
-* `src/extensions/AddCssJsToSiteApplicationCustomizer.ts` files paths

 steps:
 * after build copy `temp\deploy` folder content to CDN path
-* add to app catalog, dont click the checkbox
+* add to app catalog (create if needed, add to the "distribute to SharePoint"), dont click the checkbox
-* add the app
+* add the app (site content -> new -> app)
+* create DocumentLibrary named `CustomFiles` (can be changed in the .ts file)
-* add jss/css files to path in .ts file
+* add jss/css files there